Corporate Accumulation Penalty Taxes

 - loans to suppliers or customers pertinent to the corporation's business.

-Uses of retained earnings that are not considered legitimate business uses include:
+Uses of retained earnings not considered legitimate business uses include:

-- any types of loans that benefit the shareholders, including loans to friends and relatives who, otherwise, have no other connection to the business, or to a controlled corporation;
+- loans benefiting the shareholders, including loans to friends and relatives who, otherwise, have no other connection to the business, or to a controlled corporation;

 - investments unrelated to the business; and